 Felines are easily stimulated animals, so an agitated cat will have dilated pupils.
-If your cat is experiencing feelings of excitement, or fear and anxiety, they’ll have enlarged eyes.
+If your cat is experiencing feelings of excitement, or fear and anxiety, she’ll have enlarged eyes.
 But if your cat’s pupils are dilated all the time, it’s typically a sign of an underlying medical problem.

 - 1 Why Do Cat’s Pupils Change in Size?